Learn how to make a fresh loaf of buttery brioche bread, baked to perfection in a standard loaf pan.

 Here's what you'll need to make this soft and fluffy brioche bread loaf!
 See recipe card for quantities.

-- Milk - Whole milk works best — the fat content is an important part of this enriched dough.
-If you use a reduced fat or skim milk, you may find the dough is too sticky to knead and shape!
-It will still work, you'll just need to dust in more flour in the mixing stage.
+Whole Milk - The fat content in whole milk an important part of this enriched dough.
+If you use a reduced-fat or skim milk, you may find the dough is too sticky to knead and shape!

-- Instant Yeast - Instant yeast is sometimes also called "rapid rise," "quick rise," or "bread machine" yeast.
-See "substituting active dry yeast" below for how to substitute active dry yeast.
+Instant Yeast - Instant yeast is sometimes also called "rapid rise," "quick rise," or "bread machine" yeast.
+If you use active dry yeast, the dough may just take a bit longer to rise.

 Other Brioche Loaf Flavorings: You can add the zest of an orange or lemon to the dry ingredients, 1 teaspoon vanilla extract to the wet ingredients, up to 2 teaspoons ground spices like cinnamon, nutmeg, cardamom, etc. to the dry ingredients.
 You can even use flavored herb compound butters (omit the salt) in place of plain unsalted butter, as long as you make sure the total weight of butter is the same as the recipe calls for.

-The butter is added after the dough has been mixed and kneaded once because it's a solid fat; If you include it from the start, it will coat the other ingredients and make it harder for them to absorb the liquid from the milk and eggs.
+When mixing brioche dough, you start with everything except the butter.
+The butter is added after the dough has already been mixed and kneaded once; if you include it from the start, the butter would coat the other ingredients and make it harder for them to absorb the liquid from the milk and eggs.

 - Mix the dough - Whisk the dry ingredients together, then whisk the wet ingredients together (except for the butter) and pour them into the dry ingredients.
 Mix everything together on low speed with a dough hook until it comes together in one mass on the dough hook and there aren't any dry bits of flour left in the bottom.

-- Knead the dough - Increase the speed and mix on medium (speed 3-4 on KitchenAid) until the dough passes the "windowpane test" (see gifs below).
+- Knead the dough - Increase the speed and mix on medium until the dough passes the "windowpane test" (see gifs below).
 You may need to slowly drizzle in an additional 1-2 teaspoons milk or dust in some flour to get the dough to be soft, smooth, and stretchy.
-If the dough hasn't reached windowpane after about 7 minutes, drizzle in an additional ¼ teaspoon milk at a time while kneading, giving it time to incorporate before adding more, then cover the dough and let it rest for 5-10 minutes.
-Knead 2-3 minutes more.
-It should get there!

 - Add the butter - Add the soft, room temperature butter 1 tablespoon at a time, letting it fully incorporate between each addition.
 This can take up to 10 minutes, be patient.